I am a computational linguist and computational biologist,

 Even "his" most beautiful work, String Quartet Op.
 3 No. 5 that contains the famous 2nd movement Andante Cantabile ("the Serenade", starting 4:20 in the video) is now firmly attributed to Hoffstettter (an admirer of Haydn).

 When I first heard that movement without knowing this, I said,

-"There is no way Haydn could write this!"
+"There is no way Haydn could have written something like this!"

 Some people even called Boccherini "Haydn's wife" (in terms of stylistic similiarity);